 All routine viral cultures are inoculated into cell culture tubes for viral detection.
 The most common specimens received for routine testing include bronchoalveolar lavage, sputum, and throat.
 A rapid (16-hour incubation) shell vial cell culture assay will be inoculated when specimens are designated for herpes simplex virus or cytomegalovirus detection or as appropriate for source indicated.

--For oral or parotid gland specimens for suspected hand-foot-and-mouth disease, enterovirus, or mumps clearly indicate "enterovirus" of “mumps" on request.
+-For oral specimens for suspected hand-foot-and-mouth disease or enterovirus, clearly indicate "enterovirus" on request.

 Shell Vial Assay for Herpes Simplex Virus or Cytomegalovirus